bctiemann/pri/README.md

 - Finally, set up your local database using `./manage.py migrate`.
 This will create the SQLite database using all existing migrations and sync the tables with the models in code.
 - You can now run the app using `./manage.py runserver [8000]` and connect to it locally at http://127.0.0.1:8000
+- Note that `wkhtmltopdf` (available in Homebrew or FreeBSD packages) must be installed

 ### PyCharm Setup